esmf-org/esmf/src/addon/ESMX/README.md

 Downloading component using git\_repository will result in a detached head.
 Developers making changing to component code must create or checkout a branch before making code changes.
 Downloading component using git\_repository fails if the source\_dir already exists.

+### Build Types

+**Config**<br>
-A component CMake configuration file provided by a previous installation includes target information needed for linking dependencies.
+The ESMX build system searches for component's CMake configuration file provided by a previous installation.
+The configuration file includes target information needed for linking dependencies.
 A manually generated CMake configuration file includes the following standard CMake elements:
 - `add_library(library-name ... )`
 - `set_target_properties(library-name ... )`

-Here *library-name* must correspond to the library defined in the `esmxBuild.yaml` file.
-For the example this would be `tawas` or `lumo`.
+The ESMX build system includes the CMake configuration and links all libraries to the ESMX Driver.

+**Find**<br>
+The ESMX build system searches for libraries and fortran modules provided by a previous installation.
+Each library is linked to the ESMX Driver and the fortran module directory is included during ESMX Driver compilation.

+**ExternalProject**<br>
+The ESMX build system builds a component as an External Project and installs libraries, include files, and configuration files into the install\_prefix directory.
+Each library listed is linked to the ESMX Driver and the include directory is included during ESMX Driver compilation.
+This option is used for components with a properly configured NUOPC cap installation step in its CMake build.

+**Subdirectory**<br>
+The ESMX build system builds a component as a Subdirectory.
+The NUOPC cap library listed and all dependency libraries are linked to the ESMX Driver and the include directory is included during ESMX Driver compilation.
+This option is used for components with properly configured subdirectory references.

 ### Project integration